Questions this article helps answer:

 Buyers have said it time and again, but many salespeople continue to make the same mistake: not asking enough questions.

 Chances are, the other guys have been busy wasting buyers’ time with sales paraphernalia, talking a mile a minute about how long they’ve been in business and how impressive their product is.
 But to the modern buyer, this isn’t only disengaging—it’s transparently self-serving.
+Remember, a simple sales strategy keeps the focus on the buyer.

 Consider that only 13 percent of buyers feel that sales reps are capable of understanding their needs.
 So, if you don’t have specific intel into the competition’s selling process, focus on asking questions that get to the heart of your prospect’s pain points for an immediate leg up.
 Buyers want to see that you’ve taken an active interest in their business, so trust the process—show that you are there to help, not just sell, and, eventually, the sales will come.